For your kitchen, nothing is more versatile than a basic skillet especially a nonstick type that will last you a lifetime.

 Yep, if you are looking for a non stick frypan or skillet that will last and last and last and is considered a healthy choice, then look no further than a cast iron skillet.
 A 10- or 12 inch skillet will do the trick, but 15-inch pans are also on our list of seven here.

-About Cast Iron Skillets
+Modern Cast Iron Pans

-Apart from the classic or traditional look, enameled cast iron and lightweight cast iron lines are also available in this range.
+Apart from the classic or traditional look, enameled cast iron and lightweight cast iron lines are also available in this cookware range.

 Enameled Cast Iron Pans